Billie Hughes: Lazarus

 Hughes began his recording career as leader of the group Lazarus.
 In association with Peter Yarrow of Peter, Paul & Mary, Lazarus moved to Woodstock, New York, signing with the newly formed Bearsville Records label, under the direction of Albert Grossman.

+The band spent two and a half years perfecting their sound.
+Noel Paul Stookey recorded the band at his studio in Rye, New York, choosing to record “Meanings Will Change” for his solo album Paul and and performing the song in live appearances.
+Four of the songs were produced by Peter Yarrow and Phil Ramone on the debut Lazarus album.
+The Stookey recordings were released digitally in 2006 as Billie Hughes Awaiting Lazarus.
+Lazarus released their first eponymous Lazarus in 1971, followed by A Fool's Paradise in 1973.

 Two Lazarus albums produced by Yarrow and Phil Ramone were recorded and released on Bearsville.
 In the next four years, Lazarus performed extensively throughout the United States and Canada.
-They opened for Todd Rundgren in Vermillion, South Dakota at his USD concert, a city known in pop culture as the Vermillion Rundgren name-drops on his Back to the Bars live album.
+They opened for Todd Rundgren in Vermillion, South Dakota, at his University of South Dakota concert, a city known in pop culture as the Vermillion Rundgren name-drops on his Back to the Bars live album.

-Lazarus released two albums, the first eponymous Lazarus in 1971, and the second, A Fool's Paradise in 1973.

 In 1974, The Lettermen covered the Hughes song "Eastward", from the first Lazarus album.
 It was released as a single, reaching No. 16 on the Billboard US Adult Contemporary chart, and included on The Lettermen's Now And Forever album.

-In 1976 Lazarus won the Clio Award for "Life Savers" Best Commercial of the Year which ran nine years nationwide.
+In 1976, as lead singer along with Lazarus, Bill Hughes won the Clio Award for "Life Savers" Best Commercial of the Year which ran nine years nationwide.Hughes was also the singer of the Dr Pepper and Goodyear commercials.